 Labour market data for UK countries and regions and also for local areas for 2020.

-This is the latest release in the series: Labour market statistics (Annual Population Survey)
+This is not the latest release in the series: Labour market statistics (Annual Population Survey)

 The Annual Population Survey (APS) combines the boosted samples of the Labour Force Survey (LFS).
 It provides rolling four-quarter labour market data for UK countries and regions and also for local areas.
 For Wales, the APS consists of a sample of about 18,000 households every year.